fetchai/agents-tac/examples/simulation_demo/README.md

       python examples/simulation_demo/tac_agent_spawner.py

+#### Visualize data in realtime

+- Start a `visdom` server:

+      python -m visdom.server

 - Run the simulation example with the gui flag to visualize data in realtime

       python examples/simulation_demo/tac_agent_spawner.py --gui

 and then open `http://localhost:8097` in your browser.

-### Optional parameters
+### Optional parameters/flags

+For a full list, do `python examples/simulation_demo/tac_agent_spawner.py -h`

 - `--nb-agents` is the number of agents to participate in the competition.
 - `--nb-goods` is the number of goods in the competition.